OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 ### All-in-One Mobile Security Frameworks
 * [Mobile Security Framework - MobSF](https://github.com/ajinabraham/Mobile-Security-Framework-MobSF) - Mobile Security Framework is an intelligent, all-in-one open source mobile application (Android/iOS) automated pen-testing framework capable of performing static and dynamic analysis.
 * [Needle](https://github.com/mwrlabs/needle) - Needle is an open source, modular framework to streamline the process of conducting security assessments of iOS apps including Binary Analysis, Static Code Analysis, Runtime Manipulation using Cycript and Frida hooking, and so on.
+* [Appmon](https://github.com/dpnishant/appmon/) - AppMon is an automated framework for monitoring and tampering system API calls of native macOS, iOS and android apps.

 ### Tools for Android
 #### Reverse Engineering and Static Analysis